 Lateral Expansion Joint

-This expansion joint consist of two angular expansion joints.
-It is also called Double Hinged Expansion Joint.
-Allows linear movements along one axis and allows rotation around one axis.
-Typical structure is shown on figures below
+Consists of two angular expansion joints (Double Hinged Expansion Joint).
+Permits linear movement along one axis and rotation around one axis.

-This expansion joint has 2 tie rods and allows linear movements along two lateral axes and rotation around one axis.
-Typical structure is shown on figures below
+Features 2 tie rods, allowing linear movement along two lateral axes and rotation around one axis.

-This expansion joint has 2 tie rods and allows linear movements along two lateral axes and rotation around two axes.
-Typical structure is shown on figures below.
-In PASS/START-PROF modeled using two gimbal expansion joints
+Features 2 tie rods, permitting linear movement along two lateral axes and rotation around two axes.
+Modeled using two gimbal expansion joints.

-Expansion Joint analysis results can be found in Expansion Joint Deformation Table.
-See also "How to Reduce the Nozzle Loads in START-PROF"
+Expansion joint analysis results appear in the Expansion Joint Deformation Table.
+See also Reducing Nozzle Loads in PASS/START-PROF.

-All expansion joint properties can be taken from expansion joints database by pressing the "..." button and selecting the appropriate expansion joint.
+Access expansion joint properties from the expansion joints database by clicking "..." and selecting the appropriate joint.

 Properties